g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 • Optional Playlist download checkbox<br/>
 • Has Option to Extract Audio or Force MP4 output<br/>
 • Prompts for output directory; otherwise you can quickly press Enter key to use default<br/>

+# Tips:
+• You can you the `A` or `V` key on your keyboard to select Audio or Video on the dialog when prompted.<br/>
+• When the Destination window pops up, just press `Enter` if you want the video to download in the same folder as the script.<br/>
+• You can also press `Tab` once, Then `Space` once (to select the playlist option), `Tab` Twice, Then `Enter` once more for a faster playlist download workflow.<br/>